Gigaspaces/solution-hub/spring-data-gigaspaces-examples/advanced/projection/README.md

-Spring Data XAP - Projection API
+Spring Data Gigaspaces - Projection API
 ================================

 > This example runs using Querydsl code, to compile it you will require `Q...` classes for POJOs.
 To generate them, simply execute next maven command in project root: `mvn clean install`

-The Spring Data XAP supports [XAP Projection](http://docs.gigaspaces.com/xap101/query-partial-results.html) which allows to read only certain properties for the objects (a.k.a. delta read).
+The Spring Data Gigaspaces Supports [Gigaspaces Projection](http://docs.gigaspaces.com/latest/dev-java/query-partial-results.html) which allows to read only certain properties for the objects (a.k.a. delta read).
 This approach reduces network overhead, garbage memory generation and CPU overhead due to decreased serialization time.

-`XapRepository` interface provides you with basic `find` methods extended with `Projection` argument.
+`GigaspacesRepository` interface provides you with basic `find` methods extended with `Projection` argument.

 You can also supply your query methods with `Projection`, just by adding an additional argument to the method declaration.

-In the example you will see the usage of Projection API with both Querydsl syntax and XAP Projection syntax.
+In the example you will see the usage of Projection API with both Querydsl syntax and Gigaspaces Projection syntax.
 Running the example should produce next output:

 ```
 PROJECTION EXAMPLE